 David said, “Why, my soul, are you downcast?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and my God.
 Psalms 43:5 NIV.

-I want to talk to you about a man named Abram and a woman named Sarai.
+Reminds me of a man named Abram and a woman named Sarai.

 When Abram was 75 years old HaShem told him to leave his homeland and go live in tents.
 Let’s look at what the Father told him at age seventy-five.